 Nut-Free Cocoa Buckwheat Granola combines nutrient dense ingredients like coconut, buckwheat groats and pumpkin seeds to create a new twist on the classic Cocoa Krispies cereal.

 It makes a delicious nut-free kids snack that is equally enjoyed by adults too.
+We also love this other favorite, Coconut Granola!

 Why is buckwheat used in cocoa buckwheat granola?